 Members will shortly have access to an on-line database where they will be able to search for and get in touch with old friends.
 You will have the ability to update your personal details so you can share as a little or as much information about yourself.

-To become a member please download and complete the application form and standing order request and return to the Society.
+To become a member please download and complete the application form and return to the Society.

 In accordance with Clause 21 of the Constitution of The Society the Full membership subscription shall be not less than £20 per annum.